Masters of Camouflage: Mechanisms of Dynamic Skin Colouration in Cephalopods

 Fig. 8.
 The different components that make up the chromatophore (Cloney & Brocco, 1983).

 However, not all the pigment sacs will open at the same time.
-Since the contracted form is darker and covers less area and stretched-out chromatophores are lighter and cover more area, the cephalopods gain the ability to play with the different possible patterns to best suit their surroundings and needs.
+Since the contracted form is darker and covers less area and stretched-out chromatophores are lighter and cover more area, the cephalopods gain the ability to play with the different possible to best suit their surroundings and needs.
 They do this at a speed of 100 milliseconds (Senft et al., 2021), which is barely noticeable to the naked eye giving them a useful advantage when escaping attacking predators.
 Their brain is able to communicate with the radial muscles that are connected to the chromatophores through nerves that go across the muscles themselves (Messenger, 2001).
 This explains the speed at which they are able to use these muscles.

 Contracting the sacculus back to its original state however does not follow the same mechanism.
 It is said that after being stretched out “part of this energy is stored in the sacculus as if it were composed of highly compliant springs” (Cloney & Brocco, 1983).
 This means that the muscles that stretch the sac are also providing the energy to contract it.
 As previously stated, the analogy of the spring or even a rubber band can be thought of in this scenario since the sac does not require another force to return to its original state.
 It uses a potential energy that was stored from the initial force (Fig. 9).